epicexcelsior/resource-webhooks/resources/FAQ.md

 📌 **5.
 I have a business inquiry.
 How can I contact Vexento?**
 _ _
-> Please create a ticket in %SUPPORT_CHANNEL% and we will assist you.
+> Please create a 'Copyright' or 'Other' ticket in %SUPPORT_CHANNEL% and our moderators will assist you.
 _ _

 📌 **6.
 Is there a Vexento Minecraft server?**